dimaxweb/protractor-fullstack/README.md

 ## Tests

-### Configure and run the application under test examples :
+First ensure the application under test is running :

 ```sh